Carl Wood: Biography

-Carl Wood held many wide-ranging positions while Chairman of Obstetrics and Gynaecology at Monash University.
+Wood held many wide-ranging positions while Chairman of Obstetrics and Gynaecology at Monash University.
 These included, among others, Foundation Chairman Medical Advisory Committee, Family Planning Association of Victoria 1970–72, Chairman Artificial Insemination by Donor (AID) Service, Melbourne Family Medical Centre, Monash University 1976–78, Foundation President of Victorian Association for the Study of Sex Education, Research and Therapy 1982, and President, International Society for Gynaecologic Endoscopy 1997–98.
 He was Chairman and Director, In Vitro Fertilisation Program Melbourne Family Medical Centre Monash University 1978–86, where he carried out most of his pioneering work in this field.
 He also jointly established the Endometriosis Care Clinic of Australia (ECCA) in 1998, a charitable foundation to assist Australian women suffering from this disease.

-Professor Wood was an invited speaker at over 90 national and international meetings, and wrote 23 books, 59 chapters and 400 papers in refereed medical and scientific journals.
+Wood was an invited speaker at over 90 national and international meetings, and wrote 23 books, 59 chapters and 400 papers in refereed medical and scientific journals.

 The Carl Wood Endowment was established by the Monash University Department of Obstetrics and Gynaecology to provide funds for the research development of young clinicians.
 More recently the Carl Wood Chair was established by the same department.

-Carl Wood has been called variously the father, grandfather and godfather of IVF.
+Wood has been called variously the father, grandfather and godfather of IVF.

 He died on 23 September 2011 after suffering from an Alzheimer's-type dementia.